 #Uncooked Cream of Wheat

 Uncooked farina expands in ants’ stomachs, killing them.

 #1 part Vinegar & 1 part Water Spray

-– Clean your apartment with vinegar and water solution spray to make ants’ trails lose their smell.
-Try to find the nest and spray it all over.
-Just remember, that sprays of this kind don’t kill ants, they just make them uncomfortable.
+Clean your apartment with a vinegar and water solution spray to make ants’ trails disappear.
+Find the nest and spray it all over.
+Remember that sprays like these don’t kill ants, they just make them uncomfortable.